Next Blue Generation

 The main goal of this project is to raise awareness among young people about Blue Career Opportunities and to provide teachers with tools that enable them to inform and guide their students in this regard.
 This goal will be met by achieving the following objectives:

-• Build an up-to-date dataset on career and training paths in 5 sectors of the Blue Economy (Nautical Tourism, Maritime Transport, Marine Biotechnology, Aquaculture, Marine Conservation)
+• Build an up-to-date dataset on career and training paths in 6 sectors of the Blue Economy (Nautical Tourism, Maritime Transport, Shipping (Shipbuilding/Ship Repair), Marine Biotechnology, Aquaculture, Marine Conservation, Ocean Literacy)

 • Provide career guidance to youths in finding a place in the Blue Economy by creating a gamification tool for skills self-assessment – BlueGeneration Game